jordanleal12/assignment-2-version-control-testing-evaluation/README.md

 **4. The Improvements** This is another example of how using proper testing procedure could have caught the cause of the error much earlier.
 Using requests_mock to create tests simulating API response without actually contacting the API would have allowed my beta testers to confirm that the code ran correctly on their local instances.
 This would have allowed us to isolate the API call as a problem on the API side.

 Another improvement to be made in the testing procedure is a more thorough user smoke-test before sending the application off to beta testers.
 Although this application was smoke tested by me, I did not sign up as a new user to OpenWeatherMap, and used my existing API key, something that would have highlighted the issue much earlier.
-Implementation of proper API testing guidelines [as found here](https://www.functionize.com/automated-testing/automated-api-testing), would have improved and standardized my testing approach.[^20]
+Implementation of proper API testing guidelines [as found here](https://www.functionize.com/automated-testing/automated-api-testing), would have improved and standardized my testing approach.[^22]

 Finally, removing the process of having the user sign up for an API key altogether would significantly improve user experience.
-This could be done through two methods - transferring the API call over to a site that doesn't require an API key (eg. open-meteo)[^21].
+This could be done through two methods - transferring the API call over to a site that doesn't require an API key (eg. open-meteo)[^23].
 Alternatively, using a serverless proxy to add the API key to the request in the backend, where it can't be accessed by users.

-This could be done through methods such as using an API Gateway through AWS Lambda - sending a request from the application to the API Gateway - parsing the request and extracting the city name - passing the city name to a function that adds the API key and calls the OpenWeatherMap API - Receives the responses and passes it back to the python application, without ever revealing the API key.[^22]
+This could be done through methods such as using an API Gateway through AWS Lambda - sending a request from the application to the API Gateway - parsing the request and extracting the city name - passing the city name to a function that adds the API key and calls the OpenWeatherMap API - Receives the responses and passes it back to the python application, without ever revealing the API key.[^24]

 **5. The User Experience:** This challenge had a significant impact on the experience of my test users, as they couldn't even initially access the application.
 Even after addressing the issue, test users noted that having to wait upwards of half an hour for the API key activation before they could even access the weather app was a significant deterrence, and undermined the convenience of the application.

 Should the proposed improvement of removing the user requirement of installing their own API key be completed, user feedback on the difference in experience would be requested.

+**6. Ethical Considerations:** Referring to Code of Ethics (COE)[^19] and Ethical Web Principles (EWP)[^20]

+- **EWP 2.5 - Secure and private:** Although the pre-provided API key was for testing only, including it in the public Readme risks violating security principles.
+Implementing the proposed workarounds for API key access would remove the need for providing said API in the Readme.

 ### Multi-Name and Duplicate Name Cities